 - If you are applying through the Future 49er Portal or CFNC, please upload your essay in your Future 49er Portal.

-SAT or ACT Scores - Optional for 2022
+SAT or ACT Scores – Optional through Fall 2024

 - Due to the ongoing COVID-19 pandemic, submission of test scores is optional for applicants through Fall 2024.
 Students who have test scores may choose to submit them if they wish to have them considered in the review.
 Students who submit scores may self report on the application and should review important information about self-reported scores here.

 - Students who have not yet been able to test are not encouraged to risk their health and safety for the sake of having a test score.
 Test scores will not be a primary reason for our admission decision and will only be considered as supplemental information.